Kootenay National Park

 Kootenay is 1 of the 4 Rocky Mountain National Parks, along with Banff, Jasper, and Yoho.

-The park experienced a massive wildfire in 2003 which burned approximately 17,000 hectares of the Rocky Mountains – you can now find the burn scarred landscape and scorched trees all over the park.
+The park experienced a massive wildfire in 2003 which burned approximately 17,000 hectares of the Rocky Mountains.
+In addition to blooming wildflowers, you can still see the burn scarred landscape and scorched trees all over the park.

 - Stanley Glacier Hike in Kootenay: Explore Waterfalls, Glaciers & Caves